lyncas/photolog/README.md

 7. View 127.0.0.1:8000 on the local computer or use the ipaddress of the computer to access externally.

 ##git instructions:
-git add files
+1. git add files
-git commit -am 'what i changed' git push
+2. git commit -am 'what i changed'
+3. git push origin master